-- for placements, field trips and residential schools, the costs of student participation in the Away from Base course activity are not approved for assistance under the Department of the Prime Minister and Cabinet's Away from Base Mixed Mode Delivery funding; and - all participants in the activity incur the same or comparable costs, and any non-Indigenous students would be expected to cover their own costs; and - any previous advances to the provider for Away from Base activities have been satisfactorily acquitted; and - the specific approval requirements for the type of activity being undertaken have been met: - testing and assessment programme; - placements; - o field trips; - o residential schools. - the activity is being conducted within Australia.
+- for placements, field trips and residential schools, the costs of student participation in the Away from Base course activity are not approved for assistance under the National Indigenous Australians Agency's Away from Base Mixed Mode Delivery funding; and - all participants in the activity incur the same or comparable costs, and any non-Indigenous students would be expected to cover their own costs; and - any previous advances to the provider for Away from Base activities have been satisfactorily acquitted; and - the specific approval requirements for the type of activity being undertaken have been met: - testing and assessment programme; - placements; - o field trips; - o residential schools. - the activity is being conducted within Australia.